 - Web browser settings have changed, and you didn’t change them or you can’t change them back.
 For example, when you open your web browser it uses something other than what you had set as its home page.

 - Web browser now has new components or options in its menus or toolbars.
 If you have spyware it’s also likely that even if you remove the toolbars they’ll reappear the next time you start your web browser or restart your computer.

 - Computer seems to be running slowly, and gets slower all the time.
-Spyware does its work without you seeing it, but it’s using your computer’s memory and processing resources, so it can slow down your machine.
+Spyware works without you seeing it, while using your computer’s memory and processing resources, so it can slow down your machine.
 In addition to the machine running more slowly, you might notice some programs crashing (just quit working) often, or more often than normal.